travigd/documentation/server/users-and-access-control-lists.md

 Event Store provides two default users, `$ops` and `$admin`.

 `$admin` has full access to everything in Event Store.
 It can read and write to protected streams, which is any stream that starts with $, such as `$projections-master`.
-Protected streams are usually system streams, for example `$projections-master` manages some of the projections' states.
+Protected streams are usually system streams, for example, `$projections-master` manages some of the projections' states.
 The `$admin` user can also run operational commands, such as scavenges and shutdowns on Event Store.

-`$ops` has the ability to run operational commands like the `$admin` user, but cannot read protected streams.
+`$ops` can run operational commands like the `$admin` user, but cannot read protected streams.

 ## New Users

 New users created in Event Store are standard users.
 They can't read protected streams or perform operations.
-If you add a user into the `$ops` or `$admins` group, they will have the same level of access as those users.
+If you add a user into the `$ops` or `$admins` group, they have the same level of access as those users.

-By default, any user can read any non-protected stream unless their is an ACL preventing that.
+By default, any user can read any non-protected stream unless there is an ACL preventing that.

 ## Stream ACLs

-Event Store keeps the ACL of a stream in the streams [metadata](~/server/metadata-and-reserved-names.md) as JSON with the below definition.
+Event Store keeps the ACL of a stream in the streams [metadata](~/server/metadata-and-reserved-names.md) as JSON with the below definition:

 ```json
 {